KenBuckley/imdb/README.md

     "genres": ["Comedy", "Drama"]
   }'

+Optional api question: pagination techniques.
+If the api is going to be used for a web interface then the web interface would ask for the standard paging below, but if the api is focused on providing data for processing then I would prefer to have offset and the number of records to collect i.e. collect from position 100,000 and provide 50K records.
+That way we can work through the whole api and process all the records in bulk batches.

+#paging for a web site:
+async def get_all_movies(request):
+    # Get query parameters
+    page = int(request.query.get('page', 1))
+    limit = int(request.query.get('limit', 50))
+    offset = (page - 1) * limit

+    # Add to your query
+    rows = await conn.fetch("""
+        SELECT ...
+        FROM public.movie m
+        LEFT JOIN public.genre g ON m.tconst = g.tconst
+        GROUP BY m.tconst
+        ORDER BY tconst ASC
+        LIMIT $1 OFFSET $2
+    """, limit, offset)

 Running the server locally using python:
 The packge manager used here is uv, so it will need to be installed on the local machine.